TL;DR

 [Company name] Team

-For those silent to your first email, set your email drip campaign so they’ll get another email where you hurry them up by offering a small discount.
+For those who did not respond to your first email, set up an automated email drip campaign so they’ll receive another email in which you hurry them up by offering a small discount.

 Hi [Name],